pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

-direction of this transformation: "The whole question, then, is how to move from a Westernization of science to a truly shared science, undergirded by a 'multiplicity of epistemologies'."[^bonaventure] The Scholarly Commons, as a convergence into "a truly shared science", will (hopefully) not result in one universal or one-size-fits-all technical solution, but should lead to the condition that we can work together effectively across a "multiplicity of epistemologies" without it being rigid or confining.
+direction of this transformation: "The whole question, then, is how to move from a Westernization of science to a truly shared science, undergirded by a 'multiplicity of epistemologies'."[^bonaventure] The Scholarly Commons, as a convergence into "a truly shared science", will likely not result in one universal or one-size-fits-all technical solution, but should lead to the condition that we can work together effectively across a "multiplicity of epistemologies" without it being rigid or confining.

-While many things are needed to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing here a series of vignettes, to prompt the many fundamental discussions that have yet to happen around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
+While many things are needed to bring about this convergence, it is with the hope that we can contribute to that process that I am announcing here a series of vignettes, to prompt a few of the many fundamental discussions that have yet to happen around this important topic, and to paint the picture of the Scholarly Commons from various perspectives.
 Of course, we are painting here with the broad stroke of our own opinion, and these vignettes do not reflect any formal process of consensus, though they might be stepping stones that will lead in that direction.
 In many cases these vignettes are the first foray onto a topic, though they most definitely should _not_ be viewed as the last word on any.
 The intent is to raise questions, open the discussion, and broaden our collective horizons, with the hope that through this exercise, we can come to some understanding as to which questions we need to be asking, and, not any less important, how best to find answers to those questions.
 Maybe the Scholarly Commons is not something that any one of us can define alone, but is truth that needs to be discovered---and it is the search for truth that will hold us together.

 [mutations]: <https://www.independent.co.uk/arts-entertainment/art/features/thierry-noir-the-street-artist-who-mutated-the-berlin-wall-in-protest-9316814.html> "Meet Thierry Noir: The street artist who 'mutated' the Berlin Wall in protest, on The Independent"
 [reunification of Germany]: <https://en.wikipedia.org/wiki/German_reunification> "German Reunification, on Wikipedia"